STORIS/mvom/website/docs/02 - Usage/01 - Connection.md

 # Connection

 The first step to working with MVOM is to establish a connection to the database server via MVIS.
-Establishing a connection is facilitated via the `Connection` class which is exported from mvom as a named export.
+Establishing a connection is facilitated via the `Connection` class which is exported from MVOM as a named export.

 ## Creating a connection